JUNIOR IDENTIFICATION CURLING CAMPS

 It consists of year-round training sessions (concentrated September to March) ranging from sport psychology and mental training, strength and conditioning to technical, position specific and tactical training.

 Athletes will receive instruction from qualified and certified instructors, coaches and consultants.
-“State of the art” technical equipment such as video analysis equipment, wireless speed traps, SMARTBROOM for brushing analysis, a wireless microphone system and heart rate monitors will be used.
+“State of the art” technical equipment such as video analysis equipment, wireless speed traps and SMARTBROOMS for brushing analysis will be used.

 For the months of May and June, athletes will receive training and/or education in the areas of fitness and conditioning, sport psychology and nutrition.